better for your loved one. better for you.

 As the first dementia-specific medical-model memory care day center in the Lowcountry, we provide unrivaled private care for those affected by Alzheimer’s/dementia.
 With a staff of highly trained and experienced dementia professionals leading a cutting-edge and stimulating daily program, we also offer deliciously balanced meals, a one-stop facility for many of your care needs, and emotional support for both our members and their families.
-Our cost-effective membership provides a welcome peace of mind for all.
+Our cost-effective membership not only helps our members, but allows you to get control over your life as well — providing a welcome peace of mind for all.

 Executive Director :